 - 1. Application for Entry of Default - 2.
 Affidavit of Petitioner in Support of Default - 3.
 Entry of Default (Clerk will sign if your paperwork is correct) - 4.
 Confidential Financial Affidavit - 5.
 Affidavit of Imputed Income - 6.
 Confidential Statement of the Parties for Child Support Order - 7.
-Order for Income Withholding Order - 8.
-Income Withholding for Support (Or, you can also open up a case with your local child support enforcement agency and they will prepare this form for you) - 9.
-Order Modifying Child Support and Judgment for Arrears.
+Order for Income Withholding - 8.
+Income Withholding for Support (or, you can open up a case with your local child support enforcement agency) - 9.
+Order Modifying Custody and Support.
 MAKE SURE TO MARK "DEFAULT" ON DECREE. - Take an original and two (2) copies of the Order for filing with the Clerk and two (2) addressed, stamped envelopes (one addressed to you and one to the respondent with enough postage to cover the cost of mailing the Order to you and the respondent). - 10.
 Complete and file any additional documents required by your Court. - 11.
-If your Court requires a hearing before entering a Order, then, you will also need to file and do the following: - Request for Setting - Order Setting Hearing

-- Take an original and two (2) copies of the Order Setting Hearing for filing with the Clerk and two (2) addressed, stamped envelopes (one addressed to you and one to the respondent with enough postage to cover the cost of mailing the Order Setting Hearing to you and the respondent). - Attend the Hearing
+If your Court requires a hearing before entering a Order, then, you will also need to file and do the following: - Request for Setting - Order Setting Hearing - Take an original and two (2) copies of the Order Setting Hearing for filing with the Clerk and two (2) addressed, stamped envelopes (one addressed to you and one to the respondent with enough postage to cover the cost of mailing the Order Setting Hearing to you and the respondent). - Attend the Hearing

-Your child support order has been modified when the Order has been signed by the Judge and filed by the Clerk.
+Your custody and child support order has been modified when the Order has been signed by the Judge and filed by the Clerk.

-Option C. If the respondent files a Response or Response and Counterclaim, and you and the respondent do NOT agree on all issues of your case, you will need to have a trial:
+Option C. If the respondent filed a Response or a Response and Counterclaim, and you and the respondent do NOT agree on all issues of your case, you will need to have a trial: